NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 The code developed here uses the Arduino-IDE ESP8266 core libraries,  in the [platformio-ide](https://github.com/NelisW/myOpenHab/blob/master/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md).
 Using the Arduino core libraries simplifies the coding considerably compared to writing code in the Expressif SDK.

 ## Use case
-The alarm must be deployed to cover an area outside the house, such that sustained movement in Zone 1 must trigger the alarm, movement in Zone 2 must not trigger the alarm, but movement in either of the zones must switch on the light.
+The alarm must be deployed to cover an area outside the house, such that sustained movement in Zone 1 must trigger the alarm, movement in Zone 2 must not trigger the alarm, but movement in either of the zones must switch on the light for `LEDPIRTimeOn` seconds.

-Zone 1 must have a low false alarm rate: one or more designated PIR sensors must trigger within Tsim seconds of each other, at least N times in a Twin second period.
-The Twin period is a running window that must keep track of alarms in the most recent Twin seconds.
-Tsim, Twin and N must be software programmable.
+Zone 1 must have a low false alarm rate: one or more designated PIR sensors must trigger while another PIR pulse is still high, at least `numFAsamples` times in a `timFAsamples` second period.
+In other words at least two PIR sensor trigger pulses must be on simultaneously.
+The pulse duration must be adjusted on the PIR hardware potentiometer to the required time.
+The `timFAsamples` period is a running window that must keep track of `numFAsamples` alarms in the most recent `timFAsamples` seconds.

-A trigger on any PIR, or a MQTT message, must switch on the light, which must stay on for Tl seconds.
+The light must switch on for `LEDPIRTimeOn` seconds, on a trigger on any PIR, or receipt of a MQTT message from OpenHab to which the alarm is subscribed.

-The light must also be switched on and off via OpenHab.
+The first alarm implementation must give alarm if PIR0 and PIR1 trigger simultaneously, but any of PIR0, PIR1, or PIR2 must switch on a light.

+The second alarm implementation must give alarm if any two PIRs trigger simultaneously, but any of PIR0, PIR1, or PIR2 must switch on a light.

+If OpenHab sends the alarm a signal to switch on the light, it must be for `LEDCtlTimeOn` seconds or until it is commanded to switch off again.

 ## Hardware